breatheco-de/excuse-generator-javascript-cli/.learn/exercises/06-concatenate-strings/README.md

 "Joe is our Software developer"
 ```

 > Notice that all these are different possible outputs.
-In your case, you should only print one but as it will be randomly generated, it should be different everytime you build it.
+In your case, you should only print one but as it will be randomly generated, it should be different every time you build it.

 ## 💡 Hint: